Yu-Jui Yvonne Wan, Ph.D.

 Study the effect of diet-induced bile acid dysregulation and gut dysbiosis on the mechanisms of digestive disease etiology, including cell death, proliferation, metabolic disorder, inflammation, and cancer.

-Dr. Wan received her B.S. from the School of Pharmacy at Taipei Medical College in Taiwan in 1979.
+Dr. Wan received her B.S. from the School of Pharmacy at Taipei Medical University in Taipei, Taiwan in 1979.
 She received her M.S. in 1981 and her Ph.D. in 1983 in Experimental Pathology from Drexel University.
-Following, she obtained a fellowship from NIH to study molecular biology of the liver before she became a faculty member in the Pathology Department at Harbor UCLA in 1989.
-She became a Full Professor in 2001.
-In 2003, Dr. Wan was recruited by the Pharmacology Department at University of Kansas Medical Center.
-In 2007, Dr. Wan was named the Director of the Liver Center and the Leader of the Cancer Biology Program at the Cancer Center at KUMC.
-After nine years of service at KUMC, Dr. Wan has joined the Department of Medical Pathology & Laboratory Medicine at the University of California, Davis Medical Center in 2012.
-In recognition of her accomplishments in the field of liver research, Dr. Wan received the Distinguished Women in Research Award honored by California Councilwoman Janice Hahn and Congresswoman Jane Harman.
-She also received the Richard Weitzman Award at UCLA and Investigator Research Award at KUMC.
+She obtained a fellowship from NIH to study molecular biology of the liver before she became a faculty member in the Pathology Department at Harbor UCLA in 1989, and became a Full Professor in 2001.
+In 2003, Dr. Wan joined the Pharmacology and Toxicology Department at University of Kansas Medical Center and in 2007 was named the Director of the Liver Center and the Leader of the Cancer Biology Program at the Cancer Center.
+In 2012, Dr. Wan joined the Department of Pathology & Laboratory Medicine at the University of California, Davis Health System.